Managing medical conditions in schools

 It is a statutory requirement for all schools to have a policy that makes clear the arrangements to support pupils with medical conditions.

-Supporting pupils at schools with medical conditions guidance (GOV.UK)
+Supporting pupils with medical conditions at school guidance (GOV.UK)

-Statutory guidance about the support that pupils with medical conditions should receive at school.
+Statutory guidance about support that pupils with medical conditions should receive at school.

 The policy was consulted on with schools, health professionals and other related stakeholders before being endorsed by the Ealing Safeguarding Children Board (ESCB).
 In addition to the policy there are also a number of supporting documents below:

 - Levels of training for support staff

 - Guidance on wording for job descriptions (word)

 The local authority is recommending that all governing boards (GBs) review this policy according to their specific needs before adopting.
 It should not be adopted ‘wholesale’ without reviewing to make sure it is fit for purpose and that provision for any training or role related changes are planned for and implemented.
 We recommend that all schools review this policy annually in line with any change in government legislation or Ealing guidance.